Badge

 What was the most significant lesson learned from past incidents ?

-Most Significant Lesson Learned: The most significant lesson learned from past incidents was Layered countermeasures are effective at disrupting high-speed fraud loops.
+Most Significant Lesson Learned: The most significant lesson learned from past incidents was Layered countermeasures are effective at disrupting high-speed fraud loops, Highlights ongoing vulnerabilities in third-party account security and the growing sophistication of AI-driven fraud.

 What was the most significant recommendation implemented to improve cybersecurity ?

-Most Significant Recommendation Implemented: The most significant recommendation implemented to improve cybersecurity was Implement geo-fenced MFA on loyalty portals, velocity limits tied to device-ID and and dark-web telemetry that flags brand mentions.
+Most Significant Recommendation Implemented: The most significant recommendation implemented to improve cybersecurity was Implement geo-fenced MFA on loyalty portals, velocity limits tied to device-ID, and dark-web telemetry that flags brand mentions, Verify payment requests directly with hotels, Treat unsolicited links with suspicion and Avoid reusing passwords.

 References